andre-kotake/nvim-chezmoi/README.md

 #### Global

 - `:ChezmoiEdit [file...]`: Opens the source file from current buffer target file.
+Encrypted files are not supported yet.
 You may specify optional `[file]` argument if you want to open that instead.
 Example: `:ChezmoiEdit ~/.bashrc`
 - `:ChezmoiManaged`: List source managed files with [telescope](https://github.com/nvim-telescope/telescope.nvim).

 #### Source files only